 World Campus students, like all Penn State students, are invited to attend commencement.
 Many programs have their commencement ceremonies at University Park, but some programs typically have commencement at other Penn State campuses.

 You may wish to attend commencement with other students in your program, or at a campus near you.
 Depending on your preferences, you may need to submit a form to reserve your seat at commencement.
-The deadline to do this for students graduating in spring 2017 is Friday, March 17.
+The deadline to do this for students graduating in summer 2017 is Friday, July 21.

 Note that you do not have to attend commencement to receive your diploma.
 Diplomas are mailed to all students approximately four to six weeks after commencement.

 Read our instructions for students planning to attend commencement, including details about reserving your seat and commencement attire.